isomerpages/csa-sicw1/_events/16 October 2024/High–Level Panel: Trust and Security in the Quantum Era.md

 The theme for this High-Level Panel Tech event for Quantum is **Trust and Security in the Quantum Era**, and it will consist of two segments:

-**Segment I: Securing Trust amidst Quantum Risks** This aims to stimulate a discussion to explore the current state of and the implications of quantum computing on digital security and trust, and.
-It will also seek to address the challenges of building awareness and providing suitable advisories for quantum-safe solutions in light of the emerging quantum threat.
+**Segment I: Securing Trust amidst Quantum Risks** This dialogue explores the current state of and the impact of quantum computing on digital security and trust.
+It also aims to address the challenges of raising awareness, providing appropriate advisories for quantum-safe solutions; and identifying opportunities for international collaboration amongst governments and industry.

-**Segment II: Key Changes towards Quantum Safety** This aims to explore the quantum-safe solutions aimed at mitigating these threats and how assurance in these new solutions can be built.
-The adoption and integrating these solutions will be discussed in the context of how the journey towards quantum-safety can be charted and what are the key actions and changes needed in this migration to maintain digital resiliency and secure digital assets in this Quantum era.
+**Segment II: Key Changes towards Quantum Safety** This panel aims to explore quantum-safe solutions designed to mitigate quantum risk, and establish assurance in these new solutions.
+Delving into the technical challenges of adopting and integrating these solutions, the discussion will pivot towards charting a path to develop and operationalise agile quantum-safe solutions and strategies, ensuring digital resiliency and safeguarding digital assets against the quantum threat.

 <br><br><br>
 *Information is accurate at time of publication*